UNIVERSITY OF WISCONSIN River Falls

 If you have not already visited campus, schedule your visit now!
-You can arrange a weekly tour and information session or attend one of our Visit Days, which are special programs that give you a closer look at the university.
-Check our Visiting Campus page for more information.
+You can arrange a weekly tour and information session or attend one of our Falcon Preview Days, which are special programs that give you a closer look at the university.

 If you are a Minnesota resident, be sure to fill out the Reciprocity Form.
-This simple form will allow you to pay a tuition rate comparable to what is charged to Wisconsin residents.
+This simple online form will allow you to pay a tuition rate comparable to what is charged to Wisconsin residents.
 March 2020 is the earliest you will be able to apply for reciprocity for the 2020-2021 academic year.
 Please make sure you complete the reciprocity application for the correct academic year.

 Take Placement Tests

-UW System placement tests are required for all new students who have not completed college-level courses in English or Math.
-Refer to our Placement Test Information web and your Transfer Credit Evaluation to determine if you need to take the placement test.
-Students attending U-River Falls who are not able to take their placement tests during the Regional Placement Testing Program can take them the day before their registration date.
-Questions can be directed to the Admissions Office by phone at (715) 425-3500 or e-mail firstname.lastname@example.org.
+UW System placement tests are required for all new students who have not completed college-level courses in English or math.
+Refer to our Placement Test Information to determine if you need to take the placement test.

 Register for Classes